christinereina/epicodus-amusement_park/README.md

 ## Setup/Installation Requirements

-Clone my github repository from your computer's Terminal (make sure you are on your Desktop)
+Clone our github repository from your computer's Terminal (make sure you are on your Desktop)

 * cd desktop
 * git clone https://github.com/christinereina/amusement-park

 Open folder and drag/drop the index.html file into your preferred web browser

-Alternatively, you can also view my porfolio by clicking [here](https://christinereina.github.io/amusement-park/)
+Alternatively, you can also view our webpage by clicking [here](https://christinereina.github.io/amusement-park/)

 Lastly, enjoy our site!